pln-fing-udelar/wn-mcr-transform/README.md

 >>> print(wncr.synset("entidad.n.01").definition)
 ```

-## Exporting and importing the glosses:
+## Exporting and importing the glosses

 MCR is a work in progress and not all the contents have been fully translated.
 This is specially true about glosses, for example only around 15% of the glosses in the Spanish version have been translated.
 For some applications this might be an issue.
 However, if you have another source where you can get the glosses in your language (for example using a machine translation process) you can import that data so it can be merged with the MCR 3.0 during the transformation.